Surviving through the Centuries

-Corbin died in 1767, and Dr. Samuel Dickinson purchased the house the following year.
+Corbin died in 1767, and Dr. Samuel Dickinson purchased the house in 1777.
 His descendants called the Cupola House home for over 141 years.
 With limited income, the last of the family were unable to properly maintain the house.

 Weather and time eventually took its toll.
 The Cupola House’s once formal gardens were sold for commercial development until only 10 feet of space remained beside the house.
 Exterior paint was worn away, and the building was suffering from disrepair.
 Its loving, but impoverished, owners found no recourse but to sell off family treasures, such as the magnificent first floor Georgian woodworks.
 The house was threatened, and a historic landmark was near death.